sixTheDave/sixTheDave/README.md

 - Founder of [CCTF](https://cryptoctf.org/)
 - Co-founder of [QRUCIAL](https://qrucial.io/)
 - Head Ambassador of Eastern Europe at [Polkadot](https://polkadot.network/)
-- I’m interested in security of cryptocurrencies and Life itself.
+- I’m interested in the security of Web3.0 and Life itself.
 - Linkfree / Linkree are in [git](https://git.hsbp.org/six/smilingSix) or [LinkTree](https://linktr.ee/smilingSix).